 These loans are short-term lending solutions specifically designed to help borrowers address urgent expenses or temporary cash shortfalls.
+Generally, these loans are the easiest options to apply for.
 These loans are typically repaid within a short period.
 They come in various forms, each with its own set of terms, conditions, and eligibility requirements.

-A payday loan is a small-dollar, unsecured loan that is designed to tide borrowers over until their next payday.
+A payday loan is a small-dollar, instant, unsecured loan that is designed to tide borrowers over until their next payday with fast cash.
 These fast cash loans are usually taken out for a period of two weeks to one month and are meant to help individuals with lower credit scores or limited access to traditional credit.